 Energy efficiency’s role in a transforming utility industry has never been more essential.
 More and more utilities have set ambitious corporate carbon reduction goals.
 Policymakers are expanding their expectations for what energy efficiency programs deliver, from greenhouse gas reductions to job creation, economic recovery to bill affordability, many with a focus on energy equity and justice.

-This conference will offer dynamic discussions on policies and programs to reduce customers' energy waste and thus help utilities meet both customer energy demand and climate goals.
-Held every other year since 2001, EER highlights the latest developments in the design and delivery of customer energy efficiency programs, and in the regulatory mechanisms that help make them possible.
+ACEEE hosted the EER conference virtually with over 350 attendees.
+The event offered dynamic discussions on policies and programs to reduce customers' energy waste and thus help utilities meet both customer energy demand and climate goals.

-Join us as we explore an exciting mix of topics and presentations from experts around the country.
-Topics include:
+We explored an exciting mix of topics and presentations from experts around the country.
+Topics included: